xiv3r/ESP32-wifi-hacker/README.md

 sudo apt install aircrack-ng -y
 ```
 - > import the handshake to storage/downloads
-- > download any wordlist
+- > download any wordlist from https://weakpass.com and extract
 ```
 termux-setup-storage
 ```